davidmcclure/litecoder/README.md

 ## Goals
 - Be fast.
 Lookups take ~20µs.
 - Work anywhere without hassle.
 The underlying data ships with the package, and gets pulled into memory when an index is loaded (~100m).
 Since everything sits in RAM, the library can be used in ETL and big data workflows involving billions of inputs.
 (And if you want, it's easy to access the underlying relational data in SQLite.)
 - First-class support for nicknames and abbreviations.
-Eg, `NYC` always means New York City, `Windy City` means Chicago.
+Eg, `Windy City` always means Chicago.
 - Favor precision over recall.
 Litecoder will miss some things, but when it returns a result, it should be trustworthy.
 - Some heuristics are unavoidable - eg, `Boston` should map to `Boston, MA`, not `Boston, GA` (which exists!).
 In these cases, do something simple and easy to reason about.